 Moira Brennan has been director of the MAP Fund since 2004.

-Reuben Tomás Roqueñi is a nationally respected arts administrator with over 15 years in progressive program development, management, artist-centric support systems and grantmaking experience.
-Most recently, Reuben was Program Officer in the Performing Arts Program at the William and Flora Hewlett Foundation in the San Francisco Bay Area, the region’s largest arts and culture funder, making grants that embrace a wide range of artistic disciplines, aesthetics, and cultural traditions.
-Prior to Hewlett, Reuben was the first Program Director at the Native Arts and Cultures Foundation, serving Native American, Alaska Native, and Native Hawaiian artists, organizations, and programs across the US.
-Previously, Reuben served as Grants Program Director at the Tucson Pima Arts Council in Tucson, Arizona.
+Reuben Tomás Roqueñi is a nationally respected arts administrator with over 15 years experience in progressive program development, artist-centric support systems and grantmaking.
+Reuben is currently Director of National Artist Fellowships at Native Arts and Cultures Foundation, serving Native American, Alaska Native, and Native Hawaiian artists, organizations, and programs across the US.
+Previously, Reuben was Program Officer in the Performing Arts Program at the William and Flora Hewlett Foundation in the San Francisco Bay Area and served as Grants Program Director at Arts Foundation for Tucson and Southern Arizona.

-Reuben has served as board member for Portland Institute of Contemporary Art (PICA); The Association of American Cultures (TAAC); Right Brain Initiative; Access Tucson (public television); and was a founding Board member of the Tucson Musicians and Artists Health Alliance.
+Reuben has served as board member for Portland Institute of Contemporary Art (PICA); The Association of American Cultures (TAAC) and was a founding Board member of the Tucson Musicians and Artists Health Alliance.
 He is a graduate of the Rockwood Leadership Institute, National Association of Latino Arts and Culture’s (NALAC) Leadership Training Institute, and the first NALAC Arts Advocacy Institute in DC.
-Reuben is a multi-media visual artist.
-He was raised on the central coast in California and is currently working as a consultant and strategist for non-profit arts organizations.
+Reuben received his BFA from The Evergreen State College in Olympia, Washington and is a multi-media visual artist.

 Maura Tierney is an American film and television actress who is best known for her roles as Lisa Miller on the sitcom NewsRadio, Audrey Reede in Liar Liar (1997), Abby Lockhart on the medical drama ER and as Helen Solloway on the television drama The Affair for which she won the Golden Globe Award in 2016.
 Maura appeared on Broadway in Nora Ephron’s Lucky Guy, directed by George C. Wolf.
 Maura is a member of the advisory board of The Wooster Group, where she has performed in North Atlantic (2010) and co-created The Town Hall Affair (2016).
 She lives in New York City and Los Angeles.